sumn2u/learn-javascript/en/design-patterns/creational-patterns.md

 ### 1.1.
 Components of the Factory Method

-*Creator*

-This is the method implemented in the Factory that creates new products.
+*Creator*: This is the method implemented in the Factory that creates new products.

-*Abstract Product*

-An interface for the product being created.
+*Abstract Product*: An interface for the product being created.

-*Concrete Product*

-This is the actual object being created.
+*Concrete Product*: This is the actual object being created.

 ### 1.2.
 Benefits of the Factory Method